rohansonne123/Bynry_frontend_RohanSonne/README.md

 Enhance UI animations

 🏆 Contributors
-👤 Your Name
+👤 Rohan Tanaji Sonne
-📧 Email: your.email@example.com
+📧 Email: rohansonne123@gmail.com
-🔗 LinkedIn | GitHub

 💖 Support & Feedback
-If you find this project useful, ⭐ star the repository and share your feedback! 🚀

 This README is well-structured, professional, and covers all key details.
 Let me know if you want any modifications! 🚀🔥